tarifas90/CTF-Writeups-2021/hackyholidasy2021.md

 ![upload-](https://user-images.githubusercontent.com/55701068/151658394-0d7689ae-7c8a-4298-be20-96e81db6ef03.png)

-5) Trying to obtain the entire file via css etc will work.
-However trying to extract the page contents via OCR will not be that helpful.
+5) However trying to extract the page contents via OCR will not be that helpful since not all letters will be extracted correctly, therefore we will end up with invalid ssh key.
 We therefore attempt to send the file to our server.
-This was very problematic, cause we rarely received any request to our server, and the file size was probably way bigger than the allowed size of a payload for a `GET` parameter.
-We therefore tried to use the HTML code below, to split the send content.
+This was very problematic, cause we rarely received any request to our server, and the file size was probably way bigger than the allowed size of a value for a `GET` parameter.
+The best way to do this would probably be via a `POST` xhr request, sending the file contents as the body of the `POST request, however during the CTF it seemed to be easier to work with GET requests.
+Therefore we tried to use the HTML code below, to split the content sent into smaller chunks.
 We also had to put the upload request in a loop with some rate limiting cause we only received 2 out of 15 requests send
 ```html
 <script>